Buying property in Tokyo?

 So, is now a good time?

-This is not financial or investment advice, we don't know your personal situation, and you should always do your own research and consult professionals before making any property purchase decision.
+Of course, none of this is financial or investment advice: we don't know your personal situation, your risk tolerance, or your timeline, so please do your own research before making any decision.

 Is it smart to buy now in Tokyo, or should I wait as of 2026?